Skip to main content

 Jira issues are where your team tracks bugs, features, and tasks every day.
 But describing complex processes, API interactions, or system designs in plain text often leads to confusion and misalignment.
 Mermaid Plus Diagrams for Jira solves this by letting you create and embed Mermaid diagrams directly on any Jira issue, so the visual context lives exactly where the work happens.
 No external tools, no attached images that go stale, no switching between tabs.

-How to Create Mind Maps in Confluence with Mermaid
+Create Mind Maps in Confluence — Free with Mermaid Plus

 · 12 min read